 First, you need to tell ArcGIS for Desktop which search service it should use.
-Do this by clicking the Index/Search Options button, then the Advanced tab, then Add.
-To obtain the Service URL, click the Open button and navigate to the service on your GIS Server connection.
-This will populate the Register Search Service the URL to your service, a name, and a description.
+To do this, click the Index/Search Options button, the Advanced tab, and then Add.
+To obtain the Service URL, click the Open button and browse to the service on your GIS Server connection.
+This will populate the Register Search Service with the URL of your service, a name, and a description.

 Before performing a search in the Search window, click the drop-down list in the Search toolbar and choose Enterprise.
 This uses the search service instead of performing a search just on your local machine or ArcGIS Online.